unkokaeru/digital-garden/content/Group Minutes/Monday 29th January, 2024 1000 - 1130 in INB2305.md

 4. Analysis and Conclusion
 5. Appendices

-### 4. Next Steps

-Moving on, a group chat was set up on Snapchat for internal communications, as well as a shared OneDrive folder for file sharing (incl. research materials, templates, and drafts), both by the ICT Coordinator K.A.2.

-Next,
-- **All members** are to begin preliminary research on their chapters, not yet making an outline, but getting comfortable with their assigned periods.
-- **K.A.1.** will share helpful resources for developing the report.
-- **K.A.2.** will book our next meeting spaces.
+**Editor note: these eras were set to change in later weeks, due to the lack of content by N.G., T.W. took it upon himself to pivot the century he was working on to fill the gap in order to provide a more seamless report.**

-### Closing
+#### Closing

+A group chat and OneDrive were both set up by K.A.2. for communication and sharing of progress. **All members** were urged to begin preliminary research after **T.W.** forwards them some resources, whilst **K.A.1.** shares some helpful resources for writing the report, and **K.A.2.** will book the next meeting space.

-A.R. closed the meeting, summarising all of the aforementioned, and we were later informed by K.A.2. that the next meeting will be on **Monday, 5th February** in **INB2305**.
+A.R. closed the meeting, summarising all of the aforementioned, and the group were later informed by K.A.2. that the next meeting will be on **Thursday, 1st February** in **IconInc**.

 Thus, the meeting concluded at 11:30, with all members feeling excited to get started on the project.

----